ninckblokje/my-dev-env/README.md

 `camunda-ce` is based upon the community edition and also exposes a Postgres database on port 15432.

 `camunda-ee` is based upon the enterprise edition and also exposes a Postgres database on port 25432.
 A trial license can be requested at [Camunda](https://camunda.com/enterprise/), no license is included!

+## CosmosDB

+CosmosDB generates a self signed certicated, which can be exported from the URL: https://localhost:18088/_explorer/emulator.pem